vitaliiorlov/omarchy-on-cachyos/README.md

  4) Install graphics drivers
  5) Install or configure a login display manager

+All of the above need to be done when you install CachyOS.

 ## 3. Important Notes

 This script (and README.md) is intended primarily for the experienced Arch Linux user.
 The author of this README.md assumes the reader is comfortable using a shell/command line and is familiar with Arch specific terms such as AUR.